Faresraa22/biodiversity/README.md

 ## Project Goals

 In this project the perspective will be through a biodiversity analyst for the National Parks Service.
 The National Park Service wants to ensure the survival of at-risk species, to maintain the level of biodiversity within their parks.
-Therefore, the main objectives as an analyst will be understanding characteristics about the species and their conservations status, and those species and their relationship to the national parks.
+Therefore, the main objectives as an analyst will be understanding characteristics about the species and their conservation status, and those species and their relationship to the national parks.
 Some questions that are posed:

 What is the distribution of conservation status for species?